-- 79. When considering whether to invite the student to accept undertakings, the panel should consider: - a.
-Whether undertakings appear to offer sufficient safeguards to protect patients and the public, other students and staff. - b.
-Whether the student has demonstrated sufficient insight (including an understanding of the impact of the behaviour). - 80.
-In the event that an undertaking is not suitable or appropriate, The fitness to practise panel should reconvene in accordance with this framework and guidelines in place.
+- 76 Undertakings will only be appropriate if there is reason to believe the student will comply, for example, because the student has shown genuine insight into their problems and the impact the behaviour has had or could have had on patients, colleagues and staff.
+The student should also demonstrate potential for remediation.
+The panel may wish to see evidence that the student has taken responsibility for their own actions and, when necessary, taken steps to improve their behaviour. - 77 When considering whether to invite the student to accept undertakings, the panel should consider: - > Whether undertakings appear to offer sufficient safeguards to protect patients and the public, other students and staff. - Whether the student has demonstrated sufficient insight (including an understanding of the impact of the behaviour). - 78 In the event that an undertaking is not suitable or appropriate, a further fitness to practise panel should be held in accordance with this framework and guidelines in place.